Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How long do spacers stay in?

-You should wear spacers for your teeth at least three to five days, or even up to a week.
+You should wear spacers for your teeth for at least three to five days, or even up to a week.
 This allows enough space to be formed between your back teeth so that you have a smooth transition to molar bands when the time comes.

 What's the difference between a molar band and spacers?